Massimo Gadda

 Massimo Gadda (born 16 September 1963) is an Italian professional football coach and a former player.
-He is the manager of Ravenna in Serie D.

 Playing career

 He played for 2 seasons (21 games, no goals) in the Serie A for Milan and Ancona.

 Coaching career

 During his time as an assistant manager with Cesena, he formally served as a bench boss for a period of time due to disqualification of the real manager, Fabrizio Castori.

 On 25 October 2021, he returned to Forlì.
 He was however sacked on 27 January 2022.

 On 7 November 2022, Gadda was hired as head coach of Ravenna for a third time in his career.